Ricardo Karam

 Ricardo Karam (ريكاردو كرم) is a Lebanese television presenter, producer, talk-show host, author and public speaker.
-Over the years, he has created several shows, series and documentaries, and founded RK Productions which has taken charge of producing all his projects, as well as Peacomms and Takreem, Takreem USA and TAKminds.
+Over the years, he has created several shows, series and documentaries, and founded RK Productions which has taken charge of producing all his projects, as well as Takreem, Takreem USA and TAKminds.
+A member of AUB Board of Trustees since 2023.

 Career

 Karam began his career as an apprentice in the early days of the Lebanese radio station Magic 102.
 He went on to earn a degree in Chemical Engineering and a master's in business administration at the American University of Beirut and the Lebanese American University respectively.

 His first television appearance was in 1992 with Focus on Télé Liban.

-Since then, he has interviewed the Dalai Lama, Bill Gates, Farah Diba Pahlavi, Luciano Pavarotti, The Abbé Pierre, Valentino, Andre Agassi and Zaha Hadid.
+Since then, Karam produced several talk shows, series, and documentaries in Arabic, English, and French. and he has interviewed many prominent figures such as Dalai Lama, Bill Gates, Farah Diba Pahlavi, Luciano Pavarotti, Abbé Pierre, Valentino, Andre Agassi and Zaha Hadid.

-Karam produced several talk shows, series, and documentaries in Arabic, English, and French.

 He published his first book Privileged Encounters in 2000 where he revisits his interviews between 1996 and 2000.
 In 2005, he published Le Paris Libanais in which he discusses 30 years of history between France and Lebanon, including the Lebanese conflict and the Lebanese Civil War.

 In 2020, he launched his own podcast series Conversations with Ricardo Karam unveiling exclusive interviews and revisiting old favorites.

-Karam conducted an interview with President Michel Aoun on the day of Lebanon's centenary on September 1 of the year 2020– a difficult yet necessary endeavor as channels of communication between the nation and presidency had been compromised for close to a year of crisis.
-This was made clear by the downpour of questions and comments received as soon as the presidency announced the interview, with people calling for Karam to voice their concerns and ask the questions that were on everyone's minds after the series of crises that shook the country.

-At the end of 2021 and on the 100th anniversary of the founding of the Military Academy, Ricardo was asked to host the heads of the security services in a TV Special aiming to consolidate patriotism in the hearts of the youth during some of Lebanon's most difficult times.
+At the end of 2021 and on the 100th anniversary of the founding of the Military Academy, Ricardo was asked to host the heads of the security services in a TV Special.

 Spokesmanship

 Ricardo Karam regularly leads seminars and cultural, economic or media forums, both in Lebanon and abroad.
 He has been a speaker, moderator and panelist at conferences in several countries.
-He also works to support academic institutions and non-governmental organizations by putting his expertise and network at the service of their work.

-In September 2014, Karam's son Nadim was diagnosed with leukaemia at the age of 3 without any prior symptom.